pcolusso/wtfisthis/README.md

 Exploring using sentence-tranformers for code search.

+## TODO

+- Try to static link libtorch, we can run fine via Cargo's build script finding it for us, but the binary itself cannot.

 ## Ideas
- - Using a pretty arbitrary SBERT, are there better ones for code?
+ - Using a pretty arbitrary model, are there better ones for code?
 Seems to work decently.
  - UI is pretty bad, results should be presented in a nicer way.